mas-bandwidth/gafferongames/content/post/integration_basics.md

 Just how large is this error?
 Lets find out!

 There is a closed form solution for how an object moves under constant acceleration.
-We can use this equation to compare our numerically integrated result against the exact result:
+We can use this equation to compare our numerically integrated position with the exact result:

         s = ut + 0.5at^2
         s = 0.0*t + 0.5at^2